lowcoder-org/lowcoder/docs/connect-your-data/query-basics/README.md

 In most cases, queries reading data, like **select** operations, can be set to the former mode, and those writing data, like **create**/**delete**/**update** operations, run the latter way.

-When Lowcoder detects your query statement switches from reading to writing data, the trigger mode switches to **Manually invoked** automatically, but not the other way around.
+When OpenFlower detects your query statement switches from reading to writing data, the trigger mode switches to **Manually invoked** automatically, but not the other way around.
 {% endhint %}

 {% hint style="info" %}